 What’s Wrong With My Memory?

-I’m willing to bet you recognise the following feelings:
+I’m willing to bet you recognise the following feelings when learning foreign language vocabulary:

 - You spend ages learning new words, but they never stick